 In Ealing and across London it is not exceptional for siblings to attend different schools.

-If you are the parent of a child with a statement of special educational needs and wish to appeal against the school named in the statement, or the fact that no school has been named, such appeals are considered by a Special Educational Needs and Disability Tribunal.
-Please call the SEN Helpline on 01325 392760 for more information.
+If you are the parent of a child with a statement of special educational needs and wish to appeal against the school named in the statement, or the fact that no school has been named, your appeal will be considered by a special educational needs and disability tribunal.
+Please call the helpline on 01325 289350 or alternatively Email: firstname.lastname@example.org for further information.

-Ealing Council organises appeals for all community schools in the borough and the following voluntary aided, foundation and academy schools:
+The London Borough of Ealing organises appeals for all community schools in the borough and the following voluntary aided, foundation, free and academy schools:

 Ealing Council organises the following types of appeals: